-Bernard Dandrel and André Hubert quickly realized the need for a single and organized body that would represent food banks at a European level.
-The European Federation of Food Banks (Fédération Européenne des Banques Alimentaires aka.
-FEBA) was thus launched on September 23, 1986.
+Then Bernard Dandrel and André Hubert realized the need for a single and organized body that would represent food banks at a European level.
+The Fédération Européenne des Banques Alimentaires - European Federation of Food Banks (FEBA) was launched on 23 September 1986.

 Between 1988 and 1992 FEBA supported the development of food banks in Spain, Italy, Ireland followed by Portugal, Poland, Greece and Luxembourg from 1994 to 2001.
 Since 2004, Hungary, the Czech Republic, Slovakia, the United Kingdom, Lithuania and Serbia have joined the network, followed by the Netherlands, Switzerland, Estonia, Denmark and more recently by Ukraine and Bulgaria in 2013, Norway (2014) and Austria (2015).

 In 2018 FEBA is going through several changes.
 After 32 years the Board of Directors and the General Assembly decided to move the organization from Bourg-la-Reine (Paris) to Brussels in order to be closer to European institutions and other European stakeholders and NGOs and professionally support the growth and development of its members.
 In February 2018 the European Food Banks Federation asbl (FEBA), a non-profit organization under Belgian law, was constituted in Brussels as a continuation of the organization under French law and it pursues the same purpose.Moreover, after a partnership started in 2014, Tafel Deutschaland e.V. in Germany became a member in March 2018.